Reading Time:13 minutes

 Hunting down a Goruli Mtsvane wine can be challenging but also incredibly rewarding.

 We drank this wine from a cask sample at the beautiful Zorah cellar.
 The winery is situated in a vast, open space 1,200 meters in altitude and may be the most beautiful wine estate we have ever seen.
 Zorah is famous for its flagship wine, the Zorah Karasi.
 The Yeraz is their cru wine, named after the owner’s wife.
 The word Yeraz also means “hope/dream” in Armenian.

 This wine is made from the indigenous variety called Areni, with grapes harvested from ultra-centennial bush vines that are planted at 1,600 meters above sea level.
 It is fermented with natural yeast and partially aged in amphora.
 The vines of Areni are ungrafted as they’ve never been affected by phylloxera.
 By dint of the location and elevation, vineyard management is relatively natural with minimal intervention.
-The Zorah Yeraz 2013 brings a whole new cannon of exquisiteness that demands a quiet mind to understand.
+The Zorah Yeraz 2013 brings a whole new canon of exquisiteness that demands a quiet mind to understand.
 Reticent at first and requires some coaxing, it is ethereally gentle—like a once-in-a-lifetime opportunity that you might miss with a blink.
 This is a wine that can challenge many Burgundy Grand Crus.

 If you’ve tasted the Zorah Yeraz 2012: the 2013 is a celestial kin to its first-born sibling; at least that’s how they are showing right now.

 “Yeraz has a lovely ethereal nose and fine, elegant, pure lingering flavour, it’s like a blend of cru Burgundy mixed with top Sangiovese in character but with its own distinctive hints of spice and crushed raspberry.” – Caroline Gilby